-A person who regularly conducts business or renders a professional service in this state under an assumed name other than as a corporation, limited partnership, limited liability partnership, limited liability company, or foreign filing entity in a particular county must file an assumed name certificate with the county clerk so that a record is available as to the business.
+A person who regularly conducts business, or renders a professional service in this state, under an assumed name other than as a corporation, limited partnership, limited liability partnership, limited liability company, or foreign filing entity in a particular county must file an Unincorporated Assumed Name Certificate with the County Clerk so that a record is available as to the business.

 (Business and Commerce Code Chapter 71)

 Filing fees for assumed name certificates are $13.50 for a sole proprietorship and $0.50 per signature of each additional owner.